Lisa Nandy: Early life and education

-Career
+Early career

 Nandy worked as a researcher and caseworker for the Walthamstow Labour MP Neil Gerrard.
 After that, Nandy worked as a researcher at the homelessness charity Centrepoint from 2003 to 2005, and then as senior policy adviser at The Children's Society from 2005 until her election in 2010, where she specialised in issues facing young refugees, also acting as adviser to the Children's Commissioner for England and to the Independent Asylum Commission.

 She served as a Labour councillor for the Hammersmith Broadway ward on Hammersmith and Fulham London Borough Council from 2006 to 2010.
 As a councillor, she served as shadow cabinet member for housing.

 Parliamentary career

-HM Opposition (2010-2024)
+HM Opposition (2010–2024)

 Nandy was selected as the Labour parliamentary candidate for Wigan in February 2010 from an all-women shortlist.
 At the 2010 general election, Nandy was elected to Parliament as MP for Wigan with 48.5% of the vote and a majority of 10,487.

 She was appointed to the Education Select Committee in July 2010 and was appointed parliamentary private secretary to Tessa Jowell, the Shadow Olympics Minister, in October 2010.
 In 2012, she succeeded Catherine McKinnell as Shadow Children and Young Families Minister.
 In October 2013, she was appointed shadow charities minister.

 Nandy was re-elected as MP for Wigan at the 2015 general election with an increased vote share of 52.2% and an increased majority of 14,236.
 Following Labour's general election defeat and Ed Miliband's subsequent resignation as party leader, there was some speculation in the media that Nandy would stand in the leadership election.
 Nandy declined and endorsed Andy Burnham.
-In August 2015, Owen Jones said that he encouraged Nandy to run for the leadership, but the recent birth of her son prevented it.
+In August 2015, Owen Jones said that he encouraged Nandy to stand for the leadership, but the recent birth of her son prevented it.

 In September 2015, it was announced that Labour's new leader Jeremy Corbyn had appointed Nandy to serve as Shadow Energy Secretary in the Shadow Cabinet.
 Along with many colleagues, she resigned from her post in June 2016.
 In the wake of these resignations, Nandy was approached by Labour MPs who wanted her to stand against Jeremy Corbyn in a leadership election.
 MPs felt that Nandy and eventual candidate Owen Smith were soft left politicians who could win the leadership.
 Nandy declined to stand and instead served as co-chair of Smith's campaign team.